RobMarshall/isotope-Stripe/README.md

-### Do not use for production site this is for testing only!
+### Do not use for production site, this is for testing only!

 Stripe Payment Module for Isotope for Contao